chemodun/X4-LSRBTO/README.md

 ## Limitations

-This mod is requires `Protected UI Mode` in the Extensions settings to be disabled.
+This mod requires a `Protected UI Mode` in the Extensions settings to be disabled.
 If the shipyard selected to produce the replacement ship does not have the required resources for the better one - you will get the "old" one.

 ## Download